Heat stress on marijuana leaves

 Heat stress on marijuana leaves typically shows up by a browning of the edges of marijuana leaves.
-Nutrient burn and heat burn look very similar, however, heat burn on marijuana leaves will show up only near marijuana plant tops that are nearest to heat lamps.
+Nutrient burn and heat burn look very similar, however, heat burn on cannabis leaves will show up only near marijuana plant tops that are nearest to heat lamps.
 The only way to remedy this situation is by moving your marijuana plants and your light sources away from each other.

 Our guess would be the marijuana bud shown here experienced burn from the nutrient solution.
 You will typically see results like this on your marijuana plants when your concentration of nutrients is a bit too high.
 You can also see these symptoms if you accidentally get some nutrient solution on your marijuana leaves while you have your HID lamps turned on, burning the marijuana leaves.